Lawrence-Krukrubo/IBM_Data_Specialization_Capstone_Project/README.md

-# IBM Data Science Professional Specialization Capstone Project
+# IBM Data Science Specialization Capstone Project

 This Repo contains the Applied Data Science Capstone-Project for the IBM Data Science Professional Certification Specialization program designed and taught by IBM via Coursera.
 This Capsone-Project is the final course in a series of nine(9) Data Science Specialization courses which include the following courses:-